Skip to content

 Error Handling

-1. Always classify errors - Use appropriate error types
+1. Always classify errors — Use appropriate error types so the breaker can distinguish infra failures from business errors.

-2. Preserve context - Wrap errors with additional context
+2. Preserve context — Wrap errors with additional context.

-3. Avoid retrying non-retryable errors - Check error type first
+3. Avoid retrying non-retryable errors — Check error type first.

-4. Set meaningful conditions - Help users understand state
+4. Set meaningful conditions — Help users understand state.

 Timeouts

-1. Operation-appropriate - Different timeouts for different ops
+1. Operation-appropriate — Different timeouts for different ops (the defaults above are calibrated; override only with measurement).

-2. Propagate context - Always pass context through
+2. Propagate context — Always pass context through.

-3. Handle cancellation - Check context.Done() regularly
+3. Handle cancellation — Check context.Done() regularly in long-running operations.

-4. Resource cleanup - Ensure resources are freed on timeout
+4. Resource cleanup — Ensure resources are freed on timeout.

 Rate Limiting

-1. Provider protection - Prevent overwhelming providers
+1. Provider protection — Prevent overwhelming providers.

-2. Burst handling - Allow reasonable bursts
+2. Burst handling — Allow reasonable bursts.

-3. Back-pressure - Surface rate limits to users
+3. Back-pressure — Surface rate limits to users.

-4. Fair sharing - Consider tenant isolation
+4. Fair sharing — Consider tenant isolation.

 Configuration Examples